allegroai/clearml-docs/docs/getting_started/mlops/mlops_first_steps.md

 :::tip Docker Mode
-ClearML Agents can also be deployed in docker mode, in which the agent spins a docker image based on a [task](../../fundamentals/task.md)’s configuration, and, inside the docker, the agent will clone the specified repository/code, apply the original execution’s uncommitted changes, install the required python packages and start executing.
+ClearML Agents can also be deployed in docker mode, in which the agent spins a docker image based on a [task](../../fundamentals/task.md)’s configuration.
+Inside the docker, an agent will clone the specified repository/code, apply the original execution’s uncommitted changes, install the required python packages and start executing a task.
 See more information [here](../../clearml_agent.md#docker-mode).
 :::

 ## Clone an Experiment